Jim Brown: In other media

 Darrin Dewitt Henson played Brown in the 2008 sports drama The Express: The Ernie Davis Story.
 Brown was portrayed by David Ajala in the London cast of the 2013 play One Night in Miami and by Aldis Hodge in the subsequent 2021 film adaptation of the same name.
 According to Hodge, he heard "through the grapevine" that Brown - the only subject of the film alive at the film's release - liked the film and approved of Hodge's portrayal of him.

-Sporting accolades
+Sporting legacy

 Brown's memorable professional career led to his induction into the Pro Football Hall of Fame in 1971.
 His football accomplishments at Syracuse garnered him a berth in the College Football Hall of Fame in 1995.
 Brown was inducted in the National Lacrosse Hall of Fame in 1983.